Naturalclar/npmcu/README.md

 # npmcu

-Manage multiple `.npmrc` files with a single command
+A cli tool manage multiple `.npmrc` files with a single command

 ## Installation